 If you’re like me, you have a few flares in trunk just in case you break down or come across a car accident at night, but how do you know when you should change them out?
 Should they be changed out every year, every couple of years, do they last forever?

-Do emergency flares expire?
-Road flares do not expire and are intended for use during roadside emergencies they are not approved for use on boats.
+Road flares do not expire and are intended for use during roadside emergencies.
+They are not approved for use on boats.
 Marine flares expire 42 months after the date of manufacture per the guidelines set forth by the U.S. Coast Guard.

 Thanks for supporting Ready Lifestyle!
 We participate in the Amazon associates program and other affiliate programs.
 We earn a small commission on qualifying orders at no expense to you.